nvanbaak/readme-butler/README.md

 ## Installation

-Readme Generator can be installed by entering the following command in the app's directory:
+Readme Butler can be installed by entering the following command in the app's directory:
 ```
 npm install
 ```